-gorithm and finite-size scaling techniques we study the effect of quenched disorder in the crystal-field coupling of the Blume-Capel model on the square lattice.
-We mainly focus on the part of the phase diagram where the pure model undergoes a continuous transition, known to fall into the universality class of the pure Ising ferromagnet.
+Using high-precision Monte Carlo simulations based on a parallel version of the Wang-Landau algorithm and finite-size scaling techniques, we study the effect of quenched disorder in the crystal-field coupling of the Blume-Capel model on a square lattice.
+We mainly focus on the part of the phase diagram where the pure model undergoes a continuous transition, known to fall into the universality class of a pure Ising ferromagnet.
 A dedicated scaling analysis reveals concrete evidence in favor of the strong universality hypothesis with the presence of additional logarithmic corrections in the scaling of the specific heat.
 Our results are in agreement with an early real-space renormalization-group study of the model as well as a very recent numerical work where quenched randomness was introduced in the energy exchange coupling.
 Finally, by properly fine tuning the control parameters of the randomness distribution we also qualitatively investigate the part of the phase diagram where the pure model undergoes a first-order phase transition.
-For this region, preliminary evidence indicate a smoothening of the transition to second-order with the presence of strong scaling corrections.
+For this region, preliminary evidence indicate a smoothing of the transition to second-order with the presence of strong scaling corrections.

 Bibliographical noteCopyright © and Moral Rights are retained by the author(s) and/ or other copyright owners.
 A copy can be downloaded for personal non-commercial research or study, without prior permission or charge.
 This item cannot be reproduced or quoted extensively from without first obtaining permission in writing from the copyright holder(s).
 The content must not be changed in any way or sold commercially in any format or medium without the formal permission of the copyright holders.